 (Hallux Valgus Repair, Bunionectomy)

-A bunion removal is a surgery to repair a deformity in the joint that connects the big toe to the foot.
-It is done by removing excess bone in the joint area and re-aligning the joint.
+Bunion removal is surgery to repair a deformity in the joint that connects the big toe to the foot.
+It removes excess bone in the joint and re-aligns the joint.

 Copyright © Nucleus Medical Media, Inc.

 This surgery is done on people who are not helped by other bunion treatment methods.
 It is also done when the bunion is causing pain and problems walking.

 Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 - Problems from anesthesia, such as wheezing or sore throat

 - Toe may be misaligned or too short

 Things that may raise the risk of problems are: